targeted/fpga-reg-power/README.md

-# Experimental measurement of FPGA registers power consumption.
+# Experimental measurement of FPGA registers power consumption

 In this experiment, I compare power consumption of various FPGA devices' registers, using various consumer development boards.